13 Warming Winter Solstice Rituals – How to Celebrate Yule in Style!

 Whatever your calling, whatever this winter solstice means to you this year, take a little time out of the ordinary.
 BE in the sacred now.. you may find something beautiful there.

-These are a handful of yule ritual ideas for you to use, adapt and perform within your own life.
 Don’t try and do them all!
-CHoose one or two, and share them with someone you love…
+Choose one or two, and share them with someone you love…

 1. Honour the dark

-Many nature-based traditions celebrate the Winter Solstice, as a day to welcome back the light.
+Celebrate winter solstice by welcoming in the light.
+Many nature-based traditions understand this as a day to welcome back the light.

-Since the Autumn equinox – roughly 6 weeks ago – the hours that sunlight has been cast across the Northern hemisphere have diminished.
+Since the Autumn equinox – roughly 6 weeks ago – the hours that sunlight has been cast across the Northern Hemisphere have diminished.
 Daylight has dwindled.
-BUT dont=’t forget that the light doesn’t actually return until the day after winter solstice.
+BUT don’t forget that the light doesn’t actually return until the day after winter solstice.

 So use this day to create a winter solstice ritual around honouring the deep, sacred darkness.